mateidavid/statics/README.md

 # Static Executables

-Compile static executables in an alpine container using musl.
+Compile static executables in an alpine Docker container with musl.

+List of products:

+    bash
+    tmux
+    socat

+To build products, type `make`.